PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 16:34:23
+Last updated: 2024-04-05 16:35:29
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: The purpose of war is peace. - Pablo Escobar